Dr Pip Wallace

 Qualifications: LLB Auck, LLM (Hons) Waikato, PhD Waikato

-My particular expertise is in resource management law and practice.
-My research has a focus on examining the intersections between natural systems and regulatory frameworks and the implications of this for law and planning.
+Pip's research has a focus on examining the intersections between natural systems and regulatory frameworks and the implications of this for law and planning.
 An important theme relates to biodiversity conservation and finding solutions to challenges, particularly those relating to coexistence between humans and wildlife.
-More broadly my research concerns:
+More broadly Pip's research concerns:

 - All areas of Environmental Law, with particular focus on the Resource Management Act 1991 and statutory processes governing resource use, development and protection.

 - The common law as it relates to the environment

 - Special focus areas - resource management plans, development, conservation, biodiversity, threatened species, planning methods, spatial planning, internalisation of effects, property rights, farming, organic production, professional planning practice, the legal aspects of environmental modelling and other decision support tools.

 - 2015 The University of Waikato Teaching Excellence Award

 - 2015 The Faculty of Arts and Social Science Teaching Excellence Award